CharlesCCC/snippet-box/README.md

 - Login to access their snippets
 - Logout to end their session
 - Reset forgotten passwords
-- Update their account details and password
+- Update their account details and username
+- Manage their profile with a unique username

 ### Authentication Endpoints